learn-co-students/react-presentation-components-lab-noukod-000/README.md

 ## SimplerComponent

-Although our `SimpleComponent` fits the pattern of a presentation component, the fact that it has state makes it unstable.
+Although our `SimpleComponent` fits the pattern of a presentational component, the fact that it has state makes it unstable.
 To practice building a more stable type of presentational component, let's build a `SimplerComponent` to meet the following specifications: